emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Dynamic libraries that you specify in the final build stage (when generating JavaScript or HTML) are linked in as static libraries.

 *Emcc* ignores commands to dynamically link libraries when linking together bitcode.
-This is to ensure that the same dynamic library is not linked multiple times in intermediate build stages (which would result in duplicate symbol errors).
+This is to ensure that the same dynamic library is not linked multiple times in intermediate build stages, which would result in duplicate symbol errors.

 Configure may run checks that appear to fail
 --------------------------------------------

-Projects that use *configure*, *cmake*, or some other portable configuration method, may run checks during the configure phase to verify that the toolchain and paths are set up properly. *Emcc* tries to get checks to pass where possible, but you may need to disable tests that fail due to a "false negative" (for example, tests that would pass in the final execution environment, but not in the shell during *configure*).
+Projects that use *configure*, *cmake*, or some other portable configuration method may run checks during the configure phase to verify that the toolchain and paths are set up properly. *Emcc* tries to get checks to pass where possible, but you may need to disable tests that fail due to a "false negative" (for example, tests that would pass in the final execution environment, but not in the shell during *configure*).

 .. tip:: Ensure that if a check is disabled, the tested functionality does work.
 This might involve manually adding commands to the make files using a build system-specific method.